Where to Watch Six Nations 2026 in London

 19 Martello Street, London E8 3PE

-The aptly named Pub on the Park - for its location right on London Fields - has long been the sporting pub of choice for World Cups, Euros and other popular fixtures - including, of course, the Six Nations.
+The aptly named Pub on the Park - for its location right on the very edge of London Fields has long been the sporting pub of choice for World Cups, Euros and other popular fixtures - including, of course, the Six Nations.
+Come rain (thanks to some big brollys) or shine – you can grab a table with spectacular views across the park.

 The Corner Shop

-The guys at The Corner Shop expect to book up fast for the Six Nations, so be sure to book a table to avoid disappointment - with eight screens dotted around the two rooms, the place will certainly be lively - plus, if you do manage to secure a spot, stay for the party afterwards and that’s a hell of a session sorted!
+The guys at The Corner Shop expect to book up fast for the Six Nations, so be sure to book a table to avoid disappointment and with 5 flat-screen HD TVs on the ground floor and 3 in the basement, it is guaranteed to be a lively atmosphere.

 The Faltering Fullback